henzh/piniverse/README.md

 ```

 Pin any function you wish to orchestrate as a DAG!
-Every pinned function is provided 2 identifiers: task and toward.
+Every pinned function is provided with 2 identifiers: task and toward.

 ```
 # workspace/